-He has represented clients in a wide range of popular forums for patent litigation, such as the Eastern District of Texas, the Eastern District of Virginia, the District of Delaware, and the Northern and Central Districts of California, and in “337 actions” before the International Trade Commission.
-Paul has litigated both utility and design patent cases across a wide range of technologies, including cellular telephony, software, internet technology, semiconductor fabrication and testing, biotechnology, mechanical devices and glassware.
+He has represented clients in a wide range of popular forums for patent litigation, such as the Eastern District of Texas, the Eastern District of Virginia, the District of Delaware, the Northern and Central Districts of California, and in “337 actions” before the International Trade Commission.
+Paul has litigated both utility and design patent cases across a wide range of technologies, including medical devices, cellular telephony, software, internet technology, semiconductor fabrication and testing, biotechnology, mechanical devices and glassware.
 He also has considerable experience in contested proceedings before the U.S. Patent & Trademark Office, including inter partes reviews, reexaminations and interferences.

 - Keldar v.
 Baby Brezza Enterprises, LLC, 14-cv-904 (E.D.Tx.).
 Successfully represented defendant against allegations of patent infringement directed to products for making infant formula.
 Case was settled favorably following the Markman hearing.

 - Vitro Packaging, LLC v.
 Saverglass, Inc. IPR2015-00947.
 Successfully defended patent owner in an IPR proceeding challenging the validity of our client’s design patent.
 In view of the patent owner’s preliminary statement, the PTAB denied institution of inter partes review against our client’s patent.

 - Saverglass, Inc. v.
 Vitro Packaging, LLC.
 Representing plaintiff in a design patent litigation involving the ornamental design of a bottle.

 - The Trustees of Columbia University in the City of New York v.
 HiSense USA, 14-cv-4547 (S.D.N.Y.).
 Successfully represented plaintiff in a breach of contract action in connection with the sale of patents.
 Settled on favorable terms.